Back to top

 Multi-infarct dementia is caused by having a number of strokes which cause damage to the cortex of the brain.
 The cortex is associated with learning, memory and language.
 Symptoms can include severe depression, mood swings and epilepsy.

 Binswanger’s disease can also sometimes be referred to as subcortical vascular dementia and is also associated with stroke-related changes.
-It’s caused by high blood pressure, thickening of the arteries, damage to blood vessels and inadequate blood flow.
+It’s caused by high blood pressure, thickening of the arteries and inadequate blood flow.
 Symptoms can include slowness, lethargy, difficulty walking, emotional ups and downs and lack of bladder control.

 What causes vascular dementia?

 Anyone can be affected by vascular dementia, but according to Dementia Australia, several factors may increase a person’s risk of developing it.
-These risk factors include:
+These include:

 • High blood pressure